nrd10/ProgramofStudyWebApp/README.md

 4. **Create new Users through an uploaded CSV file**.
 This feature allows an administrator to upload a CSV file with each row having values for the following columns in order:Student ID, Last Name, First Name, Email, NetID, Academic Plan (type of student), and Advisor.
 This features allows administrators to avoid having to individually create a new user for all students in a class.
 After users Submit the CSV file, the users in the CSV file will be uploaded into the web application's database.
+An example CSV file is within the repository and named **ExampleNETIDStudentSpreadsheet.csv**.

 # Authentication
 The web application makes use of of the OAuth 2.0 authentication protocol rather than Django's built in login system.
 The authentication framework